About activity logs

 • Date The date and time of the action (displayed in your local time-zone).

 • Action The action taken in the application.
-Generally this will take the form of “action type/action”.
+This takes the form of “action type/action”.
 For example, activating a segment appears as “segment/activate” and running a segment for download appears as “query.exec/download”.

 Note